 An example is when people — who normally stay indoors — vacation a few times a year in the tropics and spend a lot of time outside.

 People with red hair and the so-called peaches-and-cream complexion need to be especially vigilant when it comes to protecting themselves from melanoma.

 Reducing the Risk for Melanoma

-“To reduce their risk of melanoma, people with red hair and fair skin should take extra precautions to protect themselves from the sun,” begins Alpana Mohta, MD, a board certified dermatologist and medical advisor for BetterGoods.org.
+“To reduce their risk of melanoma, people with red hair and fair skin should take extra precautions to protect themselves from the sun,” begins Alpana Mohta, MD, DNB, a dual board certified dermatologist who specializes in clinical and aesthetic dermatology.

 “This includes using sunscreen with a high SPF rating, wearing protective clothing such as hats and long-sleeved shirts, and avoiding prolonged exposure to the sun, especially during peak hours.

 “Additionally, they can also opt to wear clothing labelled as ‘UPF.’